Skip to content

 Implications

-This source supports poultry product context for low-level As, Cd, Hg, and Pb under Russian broiler feed/housing conditions.
-It should not be pooled as ordinary retail-market poultry without noting the experimental feed design.
+This source supports poultry product context for low-level As, Cd, Hg, and Pb under Russian broiler feed/housing conditions, with all four metals reported well below the SanPiN 2.3.2.1078-01 MPC ceilings.
+Because the experimental groups are an organic / eco-feed intervention rather than retail-market sampling, the experienced-group values should not be pooled as ordinary retail-poultry occurrence without noting the experimental feed design.

 Wiki pages this source may touch